What is the best patio umbrella?

-- Rotating – If you plan to rotate the canopy of a cantilever umbrella to shade adjacent areas (e.g. lounge seating on one side and a dining set on the other), you might opt for a model that has a lever mechanism.
+- Rotating – If you plan to rotate the canopy of a cantilever umbrella to shade adjacent areas (e.g. lounge seating on one side and a dining set or outdoor kitchen on the other), you might opt for a model that has a lever mechanism.
 Many side post umbrellas have 360° rotational capability, but without something to grab on to, simply twisting the frame or walking canopy around may prove difficult.

 - Tilting – You can tilt the front edge of many cantilever umbrellas by raising the canopy to less than its full height using a crank or lever lift.
 A few even tilt side to side with a slight adjustment.
 These mechanisms make it relatively effortless.
 Market umbrellas can be tilted by turning a crank, twisting a collar around the pole or pressing a button near the central hub.
 The first two options are pretty easy to manage, although you need to be keenly aware of the mechanism’s height if the umbrella is to be used through a hole in an outdoor dining table.
 Tilting using a push button can be a bit more challenging since you have to stabilize the canopy with one hand while you release the catch with the other.
 The button can also pinch your finger or thumb as it locks back into place if you’re not careful.